Planetary Annihilation: Acquisition

 In August 2018, a new company Planetary Annihilation Inc., formed from original PA developers and Kickstarter backers, acquired the rights to Planetary Annihilation and Planetary Annihilation: Titans.
 As of February 2021, the game still receives support in the form of balance changes, and several new units have been added.
 In addition, PA Inc. continues to support tournaments and seasonal events.

 Release

-The Alpha was launched on June 8, 2013 for alpha-level backers, with Steam Early Access since the 13th of June, 2013.
+The Alpha was launched on June 8, 2013 for alpha-level backers, with Steam Early Access released on June 13.

-The Beta version of the game was released on September 26, 2013, and it was later opened up to all initial Kickstarter backers on November 19.
-On December 6, the final release date was postponed to early 2014.
+The Beta version of the game was released on September 26, 2013, and was later opened up to all initial Kickstarter backers on November 19.
+The release date was postponed to early 2014.

 Planetary Annihilation launched on September 5, 2014 on Windows, Mac and Linux.

 Planetary Annihilation: Titans, a standalone expansion of the game was released on August 18, 2015.
 It adds 21 units to the game, including five titan class units.
 It also adds multi-level terrain, a bounty mode, and an improved tutorial.

 Planetary Annihilation: Titans was gifted free to original Kickstarter backers from 2012 with a discount for other owners.
-Classic Planetary Annihilation was removed from sale on September 5, 2018.
+Classic Planetary Annihilation was removed from sale in September 2018.